Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 35

 A company has a canvas app named App1 in a Microsoft Power Platform environment named Env1.
-Env1 uses a customer-managed key for data encryption.
-App1 connects to multiple data sources to retrieve and update customer and order information.
+E**nv1 uses a customer-managed key for data encryption**.

+**App1 connects to multiple data sources to retrieve and update customer and order information**.

-You need to recommend a solution to add Microsoft Copilot components to App1.
+**You need to recommend a solution to add Microsoft Copilot components to App1.**

 The solution must NOT modify the current security or encryption configurations of Env1.